-Thessaloniki has 15 monuments that where declared as UNESCO World Heritage Site.
+Thessaloniki has 15 monuments that were declared as UNESCO World Heritage Sites.
 You can go on a route passing by all of them, experiencing the city as an open museum of early Christian and Byzantine art.
 The route includes churches, walls, monasteries and Byzantine baths, unique architecture and rare religious art.

 A day (& night) on the town

 Did you know that the Greek coffee ‘’frappe’’ was invented in Thessaloniki?
 Everyone will start the day with a coffee and continues to enjoy those all day long!
 It can be paired nicely with a typical bougatsa (sweet pie), bagel or fresh spinach pie.
 To enjoy the pallet of flavours on offer, follow this gastronomic map.
 And if you last into the evening, you’ll be sure to find an unforgettable nightlife.

 - Check out this overview of themed routes to explore or these suggested itineraries to instantly have your sight-seeing day sorted

 - Able to take a little more time and travel outside the city limits?
 Here are some nearby escapes to explore